The Fellowship Award

 What is the selection process?

-After the vetting process, select applicants are presented for consideration by the IIE-SRF Selection Committee, which makes the final decisions on fellowship awards.
-The Committee meets at least four times per year and may convene on an emergency basis, as needed.
+After the initial application assessment is complete, select applicants are presented for consideration by the IIE-SRF Selection Committee, which makes the final decisions on fellowship awards.
+The Committee meets four times per year.

 Who can host a fellow?